woowenjun99/tp/docs/team/woowenjun99.md

 ### Validation Class

 I am in charge of writing a class that is used to validate the amount that is read in by the user.
 This class is used to validate and see whether the amount provided by the user contains any alphabetical characters or lie within the range of 0 to 10 million dollars.

+### Contributions to the UG

+I have updated the UG for the AddCommand and BalanceCommand with the expected outputs after I am done with the working on them.

 ### Contributions to the DG